 Turn the ship around! by L. David Marquet

-This book tells the story of a submarine captain that turns his subordinates into leaders and his submarine goes on becoming the best submarine in the US Navy.
+This book tells the story of a submarine captain that turns his subordinates into leaders and his submarine goes on to become the best submarine in the US Navy.
 It learned me to move authority to information, train competence, and the power of clarity on intent.

 How to Win Friends and Influence People by Dale Carnegie

 This book tells many stories of people interacting with people.
 It learned me simple changes I can adopt to better interact with people so that both I and the other person can help and work together in a pleasant manner.
 Don't let the title put you off.
 The book is not about manipulating people.

 The Personal MBA by Josh Kaufman

 This book gives all relevant information about an MBA in a single book.
 It has given me a fundamental understanding of the five parts of a business: create something of value, for someone that wants or needs this, in a way for a good price, in a way they want and satisfy them, while the company makes enough profit.
 But it also goes into the organization and human side of businesses.
 As a result, the book heavily influences how I practice my business.

 Deep Work by Cal Newport